CodezPoet/code_examples/README.md

 Using Lifewire and Laravel to create dynamic frontend website for Polls.
 Using Livewire it instantly updates forms and voting.
 Polls and options can be created and voted upon.
 Uses Blade for templates and Tailwind for styling.

+f.
+Job Board

+A job board where applicants and employers can log in.
+Applicants can apply to jobs.
+Employers can create, edit, and delete job postings.
+Jobs have a title, description, salary indication, location, and various categories such as which sector and what level.Jobs are searchable and filterable.
+Uses Tailwind and Vite.

 #### Microsoft .NET Core

 Examples of OOP MVC apps in .NET Core, C#, and SQL.
 First example shows a simple website with jokes database, user registration and login, CRUD and search operations.